eBay offers promoted listings campaign strategies for every type of seller. Learn more about what we offer on our Promoted Listings overview page

 - The amount that you will be charged for each click is based on a second-price auction

 While it is possible to be charged for multiple legitimate clicks from the same buyer, we have checks in place to filter out invalid clicks.
 If clicks on an ad are identified as invalid, you will not be charged.
-Note that you will also be charged if you click on your own Advanced ad.
+Note that you will also be charged if you click on your own priority ad.

 Viewing your fees